josecastillolema/mini-nfv/README.md

 - net_mgmt: 192.168.120.0/24
 - net0: 10.10.0.0/24
 - net1: 10.10.1.0/24

-It is possible to manually define the networks, in the definition of the Virtual Links (VLs):
+It is also possible to manually define the networks, in the definition of the Virtual Links (VLs):
 ```
     VL2:
       type: tosca.nodes.nfv.VL